thakursaurabh55522/getground/README.md

 Replace `PROJECT_ID` with your project ID.

 ### Authenticate with google cloud

->NOTE: You should have the IAM permissions to create kubernetes cluster
 ```
 gcloud auth login
 ```
 This will give you a link on which you can login you account and authenticate

 ### Create GKE cluster

+>NOTE: You should have the IAM permissions to create kubernetes cluster on your account.
 ```
 gcloud container clusters create-auto <CLUSTER_NAME> \
     --region=<COMPUTE_REGION> \